 “Constantly being told that women are less-than, or not people to be admired or emulated, can lead to internalized entitlement and a belief that even the most reprehensible of men is somehow innately better than the most intelligent, creative, compassionate, talented, and powerful woman,” says Miller.

 6.“You must win!”

 Instilling a “win at all costs” mentality might seem like you’re grooming a motivated, driven young man.
-However, in reality, you are narrowing their focus so that all they see is the prize, as opposed to the experience.
-They focus only on winning the game rather than the joy of playing.
-They concern themselves with making first chair in the band instead of enjoying the process of learning an instrument.
+However, in reality, you are narrowing his focus so that all he sees is the prize, as opposed to the experience.
+He will focus only on winning the game rather than the joy of playing.
+He will concern himself with making first chair in the band instead of enjoying the process of learning an instrument.